GeoMOER/moer-mpg-data-analysis/docs/units/_unit09/unit09-03_arima.md

 ![]({{ site.baseurl }}/assets/images/rmd_images/e09-03/unnamed-chunk-3-1.png)<!-- -->

 ### Auto-regressive models (AR)
-While we can start with detrending and de-seasoning now, let's try a quick-and-dirty approach first and postbone the time series decomposition to the next sessiong.
-One thing one could try is to use not the original values but the difference between the consecutive value pairs (i.e. the difference between time t and t+1 etc.).
-And if one difference is not enough, we can compute the difference of the differences and the auto-correlation behaviour would look like that:
+While we can start with de-trending and de-seasoning now, let us try a quick-and-dirty approach first and postpone the time series decomposition to the next session.
+One thing one could try is to not use the original values but the difference between the consecutive value pairs (i.e. the difference between time t and t+1 etc.).
+And if one difference is not enough, we can compute the differences of the differences and the auto-correlation behaviour would look like that:

 ```r
 dTa <- diff(diff(tam$Ta))